neilsteven1997/cybersecurity/network-discovery-scan-ta-clause-tryhackme-advent-of-cyber-day-07-2025-12-10.md

 - `mysql -D tbfcqa01 -e "select * from flags;"`
 Connects to the local MySQL server, selects the tbfcqa01 database, and executes the SQL command to retrieve all data from the flags table.

+>[!Note]
+>### You did it!
+Wareville is one step safer.
+>The townsfolk are counting on you to keep Christmas secure.
+>Head back to Wareville to continue your mission!